aiwen324/club-event-webpage/README.md

 #### Survey Questionaire Form

 To add a survey questionaire, the admin should edit the survey questionaire form.
 The admin can choose to add a question by hitting the _Add Question_ button, or remove a question by hitting the bin on the bottom-right side of the question box.
-The admin can choose whether to make the question a checkbox (multiple choices) question or a free response one; if the question is a checkbox one, the admin should provide the options in the _Options_ column, and separate each options using a semicolon (;).
+The admin can choose whether to make the question a checkbox (multiple choices) question or a free response one; if the question is a checkbox one, the admin should provide the options in the _Options_ column, separating the options with the ENTER key.